 And that can get a bit awkward.
 Not to say, put your sales with them at risk.

-And we also made sure, that the online store benefit and positioning made it a different proposition from what the retailers could offer.
+And we also made sure, the online store benefit and positioning made it a different proposition from what the retailers could offer.

 We prepared an objection handler for the trade teams.
-It showed our store would grow the overall category by bringing in new customers, without taking away the retailer’s business.
+It showed our store would grow the overall category by bringing in new customers.
+Without taking away the retailer’s business.

-“Our company is not a retailer”
+“Our company isn't a retailer”

-Our key lesson was to do the due diligence on the business case early in the process, because it helps you overcome so many barriers to e-Commerce further down the line.
-In actual fact, our ROI went positive 8 months after the launch.
+Our key lesson was to do the due diligence on the business case early in the process.
+This helps you overcome many barriers to e-Commerce further down the line.
+In fact, our ROI went positive 8 months after the launch.
 So, yes, our company didn’t start as a retailer.
 But pretty soon, it was, and doing it successfully.

 “I don’t really see the point of doing this”

 Surprisingly, this was the digital marketer we’d seconded from the brand team.
 You’d have thought a “digital” person would have been one of the earliest converts.

 “It hasn’t worked in other companies”